-Applicants who do not meet the eligibility criteria for registration with the UK Board of Healthcare Chaplaincy and meet the criteria for admission to the MSc (MedSci) Advanced Practice in Healthcare can study the courses as optional courses towards a Postgraduate Certificate in Healthcare.
+Applicants who do not meet the eligibility criteria for registration with the UK Board of Healthcare Chaplaincy and meet the criteria for admission to the MSc (MedSci) Advanced Practice in Healthcare can exit with a certificate in Advanced Practice in Health Care.

 Programme alteration or discontinuation

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

 Tuition fees for 2019-20

 Note: this programme is 60 credits part-time only.

 The full-time fees refer to the total tuition fees payable for completing the programme.